Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 The humans, practically as one, bowed their heads.

-It was...eerie.
+It was... eerie.
 Gyotin knew death well, he'd seen enough of his Brothers and fellow Gaoians killed in his life.
 Death was just life plus time, a fact, an inevitability.
-He had felt pain at the losses, of course, had keened and whimpered to see his Brothers hurt and dying, but...that was it.
+He had felt pain at the losses, of course, had keened and whimpered to see his Brothers hurt and dying, but... that was it.
 You mourned, you lived, you moved on, eventually you died.

-Only twelve dead in the face of an entire Hunter swarm was...incredible.
+Only twelve dead in the face of an entire Hunter swarm was... incredible.
 The humans should be whooping and cheering and celebrating.
 Instead, they seemed to feel those few losses almost more than they had felt the news of the death of millions back on Earth.

 The silence stretched on, and while the others fidgeted, Gyotin continued to watch the deathworlders.
 Some simply stared off into an unfocused distance beyond the floor.
 Others had their eyes shut.
 Some were mouthing words, silently.
 One or two were weeping.
 Over a *victory.*